2021 Bonus Rates for Former Equitable Life Customers

 - Any GIR

-In order to maintain investment flexibility and to protect the financial strength of our With-Profits Fund, we aim to keep the level of guaranteed benefits on all our with-profits Fund at a sustainable level.
-Due to the high level of guarantees on these with-Profits annuities a Regular Bonus of 0% has been declared.
+In order to maintain investment flexibility and to protect the financial strength of our With-Profits Fund, we aim to keep the level of guaranteed benefits on all our With-Profits products at a sustainable level.

 Customers who are receiving their Total Annuity will see their income rise if the combined effect of the declared Overall Rate of Return (ORR) and Interim Rate of Return (IRR), after offsetting the IRR declared at the preceding bonus declaration, exceeds the combined effect of the Anticipated Bonus Rate (ABR) and any Guaranteed Interest Rate (GIR).
 Where customers are in receipt of their Guaranteed Annuity, they will continue to see their income reduce by the level of their ABR.